 My name is Jonnie Nonnie (yes, it rhymes) and I’ve been a contributor to Sox On 35th since summer 2017.
 I’m an Illinois alumnus and a die-hard sports fan.
 I’ve been a White Sox fan since the moment I was born thanks to my dad, my grandpa, and my uncles.
 When it became apparent my dream of playing baseball was just that, a dream, I turned my attention to sports media and never looked back.
 I live for sharing passion for my teams through stories and social media.
 Perhaps my greatest “claim to fame” in these circles started as an Instagram caption on my picture from Opening Day 2016 and has since become a hashtag, t-shirt, and general rallying cry for White Sox Nation – South Side Or Die.
 It embodies our commitment to our favorite team through thick and thin.
 Say it, tweet it, and wear it with pride.
 I’m a 40-game White Sox ticket holder, so you can catch me living and dying with the South Siders in Lot B and Section 149.

-My name is Nik Gaur and I am an undergraduate student at the University of Chicago studying economics and history.
-I am also a lifelong White Sox fan from the western suburbs.
+My name is Nikhil (Nik) Gaur and I have contributed to Sox On 35th since 2017.
+I am also a lifelong White Sox fan living in Chicago, originally from the western suburbs.
 I enjoy monitoring the minor league system, evaluating new metrics, and writing about the development of the team’s core pieces.
-The White Sox are about to get really good, and I am excited to continue to provide content on what is becoming such an entertaining team!
+I am excited to continue to provide content on what is becoming such an entertaining team!

 I am an undergrad at the University of Nebraska, double-majoring in Sports Media and Broadcasting.
 Born and raised in Chicago, I live on the North Side of the city, but have a mother from the South Side and a diehard Sox fan for a father.
 The first thing that drew me to the Sox was the pinwheels on the scoreboard, and going to SoxFest annually with my dad ignited the spark inside of me as a kid.
 Paul Konerko will forever be my favorite along with Carlton Fisk, but I currently hail to the King of Swag, Mr. TA7.